Tunisia at the Arab Games

-Tunisia has competed since 1957 in 8 Pan Arab Games making 8 Appearances in all Games Editions.
+Tunisia has competed since 1957 in 8 Arab Games making 8 Appearances in all Games Editions.
 Its athletes have won a total of 801 medals.

 Medal tables

-Medals by Pan Arab Games
+Medals by Arab Games

 Below the table representing all Tunisian medals around the games.
 Till now, Tunisia has won 801 medals of whom 280 are gold medals as well Tunisia ranked Second in all time Games medal table just after Egypt.